izdrail/izdrail.com/src/content/work/intel.md

 ## Getting Started

-To get started with the this Intel API, follow these steps:
+To get started with the Intel API, follow these steps:

 1. Clone the repository.
 2. Review the API documentation to understand available endpoints and their functionalities.